IIIF/api/source/api/content-state/0.2/index.md

 ## 2. Content State
 {: #content-state}

+A content state is a JSON-LD data structure that uses the models described by the [IIIF Presentation API][prezi-api] and [W3C Web Annotation Data Model][org-w3c-webanno] specifications.
+Viewers built to those specifications will already understand at least some of these models.
+This specification shows how a content state is passed to the viewer from another system or application, so that the viewer can show the intended part of the resource (or resources) to the user.
+A viewer can also _export_ a state, for example to enable a user to share a particular view with another user or publish it as a reference or citation.

 The content state data structure must allow the client to load the resources required, and present a particular part of the resource to the user.
 While _load Manifest M_ is the simplest case, a more specific state would provide more detail, for example:

 * _load Manifest M, navigate to Canvas C, and zoom in to xywh=X,Y,W,H_
 * _load manifest M, navigate such that Range R is selected, and start playing the time-based canvas C within Range R at time t=T_

-A description like this can be expressed in purely IIIF terms, as an Annotation that targets the intended part of the resource.
-This _content state_ is distinct from the state of a particular viewer's user interface.
-A viewer state is likely to be client-specific and would concern which panels are open, which options are selected and similar user interface details.
+Such a description can be expressed in purely IIIF terms, as an Annotation that targets the intended part of the resource.

 ### 2.1.
 Annotation Model for Content State

 The target of the Annotation is the IIIF resource, using exactly the same patterns as any other IIIF-targeting Annotation that a IIIF viewer might encounter.
-A content state Annotation has the motivation `highlighting`.

 The target could be any resource described by the Presentation API, for example, a: